SimDeveloper-cripto/c_tcp_server_socket/README.md

     1. The client sends to the server its data so that the server can perform queries. <br />
     2. The server sends back to the client the results he retrieved.
 <br /> The motivation that led to the development of this project was the need to create a client-server application for museum users.
-<br /> The development process of this project took place in a Linux environment, Ubuntu20.04 to be specific.
+<br /> The development process of this project took place in a Linux environment, to be specific: Ubuntu20.04.6 and Ubuntu22.04.3.

-## MySQL get started tutorial on Ubuntu20.04
+## MySQL get started tutorial on Ubuntu

 ### Install MySQL
 ```console